yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the panel, Display name, App Service name, Resource group, and Source Slot are highlighted.](images/stepbystep/media/image99.png "Configure the Swap Slots task")

-9. Click the "Save" button at the top of the screen, and confirm by clicking the "OK" button.
+9. Select the "Save" button at the top of the screen, and confirm by choosing the "OK" button.

 10. Congratulations!
 You have just created a test stage and added it to your pipeline.